 Culture & Festivals

 As a community that is immersed in culture and the arts, Dexter offers many options for things to do.
 The local Encore Musical Theatre Company provides year-round productions that entertain and inspire viewers, while featuring local, regional, and national talent.
 Art lovers will enjoy the Dexter Art Gardens, which display an ever-rotating selection of sculptures alongside the city's permanent collection.
+History buffs will enjoy touring the historic 1840's Gordon Hall.
 The Summer Music Concert Series and Dexter Daze are beloved festivals that draw crowds from all over, offering artisans, crafters, and free entertainmant.
 In late summer, artists gather for Paint Dexter Plein Air Festival to paint the town.

 Dexter has three distinct shopping corridors that each have a unique personality.
 The Downtown Corridor is focused around Dexter's historic Main St. and is known for its three-story architecture and natural beauty.
-Residential homes are mixed in among the commercial businesses, which include pubs, flower shops, art galleries, banks, comic shops, a theatre, a beer and winery, and much more.
+Residential homes are mixed in among the commercial businesses, which include pubs, flower shops, art galleries, exciting new eateries, a theatre, a beer grotto, ice cream shoppes, creameries, Zingerman's Cornman Farms and much more.
 The Baker Road Corridor is undergoing a transformation that started in 2010.
 With the building of a wellness center and a pharmacy in addition to the already-existing Post Office, financial services, convenience stores, and dry cleaner, this corridor is becoming a center for personal amenities.
 The Dexter-Ann Arbor Road Corridor is the final shopping district and has seen several large-scale projects in recent years.
 Home to two large shopping centers and two banks as well as several smaller businesses related to leisure, this corridor is the perfect place to do some relaxing and fun shopping.